Fish Tacos with Avocado-Lime Crema

 2

-Add the mayonnaise, avocado, yogurt, lime rind, lime juice, garlic and sea salt in a bowl and mix with a fork to make sure you have a creamy consistency.
+Add the mayonnaise, avocado, yogurt, lime zest, lime juice, garlic, and salt in a bowl and mix with a fork to make sure you have a creamy consistency.
 Add the onion and cilantro and incorporate.
 Set aside.

 3